scottgriffinm/whattheradio/README.md

 ---

-An web app for building and sharing custom radio stations.
+An platform for building and sharing radio stations.

 Some features: